Yoga pants

 Yoga pants are high-denier hosiery reaching from ankle to waist, originally designed for yoga as exercise and first sold in 1998 by Lululemon, a company founded for that purpose.
 They were initially made of a mix of nylon and Lycra; more specialised fabrics have been introduced to provide moisture-wicking, compression, and odour reduction.

 The market has increased both through the popularity of yoga and because many women wear yoga pants as casual everyday dress.
 This is part of a long-term "athleisure" trend of increasing informality in dress, threatening sales of traditional jeans.

-In the United States, the wearing of yoga pants other than for exercise has aroused controversy, both for school use and when worn by women.
+In the U.S., the wearing of yoga pants other than for exercise has aroused controversy, both for school use and when worn by women.
 Global sales of yoga clothing have all the same grown rapidly, reaching some $31 billion by 2018.

 Origins

 Yoga originated in India as a spiritual practice.
 In India in the early 20th century, the postures of medieval haṭha yoga were combined with movements from gymnastics, creating a new tradition of postural yoga.
 By the 1990s, this had become a popular form of exercise across the Western world, especially for women.

 Yoga pants made of nylon and Lycra appeared on the market in 1998, sold by Lululemon in its first store in Vancouver, Canada as suitable attire for the yoga studio.
 Lululemon's founder, Chip Wilson, is said to have attended a yoga class in 1997 where the instructor was wearing "slinky dance attire" that fitted like a second skin, reportedly inspiring him to found his yoga fashion business.
 In 2005 Lululemon introduced a stretch fabric (Luon) with more nylon microfibre and less polyester, followed by several more specialised fabrics: a four-way stretch moisture-wicking fabric (Luxtreme), a compression fabric (Nulux), and an odour-reducing fabric containing silver as an antibacterial (Silverescent).
 Yoga pants increased in popularity, to the point where by 2014 American teenagers preferred them to jeans; the jeans manufacturer Levi Strauss, threatened with "an existential crisis", was obliged to make some of its jeans stretchy.
-Yoga pants took some years to spread around the world; the first Lululemon store in Europe opened in 2014, in London, England's Covent Garden.
+Yoga pants took some years to spread around the world; the first Lululemon store in Europe opened in 2014, in Covent Garden, London.
 Numerous competitors entered the market, some of them such as Nike, Adidas, and Target also offering specialised fabrics.